 Course, Relationships and Distribution

-- The trigeminal nerve appears by 2 roots (a smaller medial motor root and a bigger lateral sensory root) from the ventrolateral aspect of the pons at its junction together with the middle cerebellar peduncle.
+The trigeminal nerve appears by two roots (a smaller medial motor root and a bigger lateral sensory root) from the ventrolateral aspect of the pons at its junction together with the middle cerebellar peduncle.

-- The subarachnoid growth over this portion of trigeminal nerve is named Meckel’s cavern.
+The subarachnoid growth over this portion of the trigeminal nerve is named Meckel’s cave.
 The sensory root could be cut here to be able to alleviate the pain of trigeminal neuralgia.

-The convex distal surface of ganglion supplies origin to 3 large sections of the trigeminal nerve-ophthalmic, maxillary and mandibular:
+The convex distal surface of ganglion supplies origin to three large sections of the trigeminal nerve-ophthalmic, maxillary and mandibular:

 - The ophthalmic nerve (only sensory) originates from the anterolateral aspect of the ganglion and enters the lateral wall of the cavernous sinus where it is located below the trochlear nerve.